What temperatures can you expect during your Spanish holiday

 Central Spain and the Southern Atlantic coast

-Central Spain and the southern Atlantic coastline generally has low rainfall though winter snow can be heavy on the mountain ranges.
+Central Spain and the southern Atlantic coastline generally has low rainfall through winter snow can be heavy on the mountain ranges.
 Summers are generally hot, especially in the Guadalquivir valley of Northern Andalucia running out to Seville where some of the highest temperatures are recorded.
 Sunshine levels average 5 hours per day in winter and 12 hours per day in summer.
-Central Spain and the Atlantic cost can be notably windy with the winds being cold if coming from snow covered sierras.
+Central Spain and the Atlantic coast can be notably windy with the winds being cold if coming from snow-covered sierras.

 The climate in Spain is incredibly diverse and is largely affected by its altitude and the surrounding sea.
 Spain is one of the most mountainous counties in Europe and has two oceans (the Mediterranean and Atlantic) on both sides of it.
 There is also a huge difference between the northern and southern climate.